npm/policies/open-source-terms.md

 npm may change these Terms and the additional terms for Paid Services in the future. npm will post changes on the Website with a new "last updated" date.
-If you have an Account, npm will notify you of changes by e-mail to the address provided for your Account, by a message on the Website, or both.
+If you have an Account, npm will notify you of changes by email to the address provided for your Account, by a message on the Website, or both.
 If you do not have an account, npm may notify you of changes by a general announcement via the Website, but it is up to you to check for changes to these Terms.
 After receiving notice of changes